jfromaniello/passport.socketio/README.md

     throw new Error(message);
   } else {
     console.log(message);
-    accept(null, false); // the same accept-method as above }
+    // the same accept-method as above in the success-callback accept(null, false);
+  }
+}

+// or
+// This function accepts every client unless there's an error function onAuthorizeFail(data, message, error, accept){
+  console.log(message);
+  accept(null, !error);
 }
 ```
 You can use the `message` parameter for debugging/logging/etc uses.